mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 ## Playwright exposes a consistent set of assertions

 Cypress bundles [nine different third-party libraries](https://docs.cypress.io/guides/references/bundled-libraries) into a standard install, which creates a mishmash of inconsistent APIs.
-There's `should`, `expect`, and `assert`, and you use different assertion keywords depending on the context you're in.
+There's `should`, `expect`, and `assert`, and you use a different keyword depending on the context you're in.

 For example, the following two code snippets perform identical assertions: